activeadmin/inherited_resources/README.md

 ## Bugs and Feedback

 If you discover any bugs, please describe it in the issues tracker, including Rails and InheritedResources versions.

+## Note from the original Author

+Since Rails 3 came out, I have no longer used Inherited Resources and it is now being maintained by others.
+I have found that the responders abstraction offers the perfect balance between hiding and showing too much logic in controllers.
+That said, I suggest developers to make use of Rails' `respond_with` feature alongside the [responders gem](https://github.com/plataformatec/responders) as a replacement to Inherited Resources.

 Questions are better handled on StackOverflow.